Minivan: 1970s and 1980s

 In the late 1970s, Chrysler began a development program to design "a small affordable van that looked and handled more like a car."
 The result of this program was the first American minivans based on the S platform, the 1984 Plymouth Voyager and Dodge Caravan.
 The S minivans debuted the minivan design features of front-wheel drive, a flat floor and a sliding door for rear passengers.

-The term minivan came into use largely in comparison to size to full-size vans; at six feet tall or lower, 1980s minivans were intended to fit inside a typical garage door opening.
+The term minivan came into use largely compared to size to full-size vans; at six feet tall or lower, 1980s minivans were intended to fit inside a typical garage door opening.
 In 1984, The New York Times described minivans "the hot cars coming out of Detroit," noting that "analysts say the mini-van has created an entirely new market, one that may well overshadow the... station wagon."

 In response to the popularity of the Voyager/Caravan, General Motors released the 1985 Chevrolet Astro and GMC Safari badge-engineered twins, and Ford released the 1986 Ford Aerostar.
 These vehicles used a traditional rear-wheel drive layout, unlike the Voyager/Caravan.

-To match the launch of minivans by American manufacturers, Japanese manufacturers introduced the Toyota TownAce, Nissan Vanette, and Mitsubishi Delica to North America in 1984, 1986, and 1987, respectively.
+To match the launch of minivans by American manufacturers, Japanese manufacturers introduced the Toyota Van, Nissan Vanette, and Mitsubishi Delica to North America in 1984, 1986, and 1987, respectively.
 These vehicles were marketed with the generic "Van" and "Wagon" names (for cargo and passenger vans, respectively).

 In 1989, the Mazda MPV was released as the first Japanese-brand minivan developed from the ground up specifically for the North American market.
-Its larger chassis allowed for the fitment of an optional V6 engine and four-wheel drive.
+Its larger chassis allowed an optional V6 engine and four-wheel drive to fit.
 In contrast to the sliding doors of American minivans, a hinged passenger-side door was used.
-A driver-side door was added for 1996, as Mazda gradually remarketed the model line as an early crossover SUV.
+A driver-side entry was added for 1996, as Mazda gradually remarketed the model line as an early crossover SUV.

 By the end of the 1980s, demand for minivans as family vehicles had largely superseded full-size station wagons in the United States.